Christopher-Eunho/etube/README.md

 - Watch video
 - Authentication using user password
 - Social autehntication using Github
-- Youtube style using scss and webpack
+- Youtube style using scss and
+- Video player with core features(play, mute, volume, timeline) using html media element
 - Deployment using heroku

 ### Currently Working on